Stajgar/entry-point-app/README.md

 Sample registration and login flow with welcome page.
 Build with Angular and Boostrap.
 Using IndexedDB to store user data.
 After login it stores user id in the session storage.

+App preview can be found under this address: https://eloquent-visvesvaraya-fd5d87.netlify.app/

 ## Running the application

 This instruction assume you have `node` of version 14+ already installed on your machine.